The Healing Power of Drum Circles

-There’s a special connection made when people gather for the purpose of creating music, but community drumming is a little different.
+Structured learning is one thing, but there is something unique about drum circles that provide a different experience beyond what you can receive from Toronto drum lessons.
+While there’s always a special connection made when people gather for the purpose of creating music, community drumming is actually a little different.
 Drum circles specifically are more for the purpose of living in the moment playing rather than performing for an audience.
 While performed on a wide variety of percussive instruments, hand drums like djembes, dumbeks, congas, bongos, and many others are popular choices for playing in a drum circle.
 There is no teacher and there are no students.
 There is just a group of people (often strangers), drums, and a unique opportunity to tap into the healing power of music.

 While incredibly entertaining to both listen and participate, drum circles do so much more than just offer a pleasurable experience.
 The emotional benefits of drum circles are truly remarkable.
 Medical doctors utilize drum circles as a method for stress reduction.
 The act of drumming can be more about channeling personal expression and feelings than creating music.